Massacre of the Latins: Death of Manuel I and massacre

 Following the death of Manuel I in 1180, his widow, the Latin princess Maria of Antioch, acted as regent to her infant son Alexios II Komnenos.
 Her regency was notorious for the favoritism shown to Latin merchants and the big aristocratic land-owners, and was overthrown in April 1182 by Andronikos I Komnenos, who entered the city with a wave of popular support.
-Almost immediately, the celebrations spilled over into violence towards the hated Latins, and after entering the city's Latin quarter, a mob began attacking the inhabitants.
+Almost immediately, the celebrations spilled over into violence towards the hated Latins (Genoese and Pisans), and after entering the city's Latin quarter, a mob began attacking the inhabitants.

 Many had anticipated the events and escaped by sea.
-The ensuing massacre was indiscriminate: neither women nor children were spared, and Latin patients lying in hospital beds were murdered.
-Houses, churches, and charities were looted.
-Latin clergymen received special attention, and Cardinal John, the papal legate, was beheaded and his head was dragged through the streets by a dog.
+During the massacre, houses, churches, and charities were looted.
+According to William of Tyre, the massacre was indiscriminate.
+He describes an event in which Cardinal John, the papal legate, was allegedly "murdered and his head was cut off and dragged through the streets fastened to the tail of a dog".
+However, William was not a direct witness of the event and his account can be considered to have been exaggerated or biased, as he is considered "notorious" for his anti-Byzantine bias.

 Although Andronikos himself had no particular anti-Latin attitude, he allowed the massacre to proceed unchecked.
-Andronikos had managed to incite the anti-Latin sentiment of Constantinopolitans, on the grounds that the empress and the protosebastos had bought Latin support by promising them the chance of plundering the city.
+According to William of Tyre, the massacre was the work of Andronikos' "innumerable troops of barbarian nations" (referring to Andronikos' Paphlagonian troops) aided by a local mob.
+Andronikos had managed to incite the anti-Latin sentiment of the mob, on the grounds that the empress and the protosebastos had bought Latin support by promising them the chance of plundering the city.

-During the massacre Empress Maria was put under house arrest, before eventually being executed.
+During the massacre Empress Maria was arrested, before eventually being executed.

+Motives for the massacre

+The massacre was motivated due to the regency crisis, displeasure with the merchants' wealth and their privileged status in Byzantine society, as well as some of the mobs' desire to loot and plunder.
+Eustathios of Thessalonika describes a widely believed rumor in which "the Latins planned to attack, rob, and enslave the city’s population, and were backed by the regents, the prōtosebastos Alexios, and the empress dowager Maria-Xene", which allegedly roused the mob further.

+The massacre was directed against the Genoese and Pisan inhabitants of the city.
+Nevertheless, anti-Latin sentiment did not play part as a motive in the massacre.
+The Byzantines did not hold a more pronounced hatred for either the Genoese or the Pisans than for any other group.
+According to historian Samuel P. Müller "there is no sound reason to ascribe more ‘Latinophobic’ attitudes to certain segments of the population".
+He concludes:

+Andronikos’s regime was completely discredited after his death, and his actions were widely disapproved of even during his reign.
+The Latins of Constantinople were victims of his, like many Byzantines, and the massacre was deemed unjust.
+It was the result of the political struggles of 1180–82 and the propaganda against the supporters of the prōtosebastos rather than of long-standing "Latinophobia".